PoonLab/courses/GradPythonCourse/Assignment2.md

 # Assignment 2.
 Global HIV reverse transcriptase drug resistance

+Submit your completed assignment by e-mail as a Markdown file by May 16, 2017.

 ## Data source
 Download the tabular HIV RT data set at this link: